Generalized improper integral definition for finite limit: Generalized definition for finite limit improper integral

-where $w(v)$ is defined below.
-We will again follow the convention of using the overstruck \sffamily Z \normalfont in this paper for the definition being presented.
-An improper integral with critical finite upper limit and noncritical lower limit is defined similarly as
+\end{definition} The term $w(v)$ is defined below.
+We will again follow the convention of using the overstruck \sffamily Z \normalfont in this paper for the integrals using the new definitions to distinguish them from conventionally defined integrals.
+An improper integral with critical finite upper limit and noncritical lower limit is defined similarly as \begin{definition}